ArchitectsKariouk Associates / Paul duBellet Kariouk (Principal) with Frederic Carrier

 LocationOttawa, Ontario, Canada

-From the architect.
+Text description provided by the architects.
 The redesign of this developer unit rejects the model of large homes that segregate “served” (public) space from “service” (private) spaces; as is clear in the original layout of this unit, most urban apartments simply cannot comfortably create two such distinct types of spaces.
 Hence, reasonable “modern, urban living,” in an architectural sense, involves the dynamic and poetic use of poché, the conventional "service space" of any home (bathrooms, storage, closets, structure, service chases, etc.)

 Even after the existing partitions of the unit were removed, the resulting interior did not appear spacious due to a jumble of variously shaped, large mechanical units and columns, as well as a wall that ran the length of the unit that at times projected forward as much as a three feet.
 The space was too small for the use of multiple features to address each of the many visual encumbrances; the solution required a general “clean up” of the agitated perimeter and a single, primary design move to address all of the columns and mechanical components, deployed in a manner that would not recreate the initial situation of separate rooms each too small to properly function.